postatum/raml-parsers-test-js/README.md

 ## About

-Simple test of few RAML Go parsers.
+Simple test of few RAML JS parsers.
 Tests simply try to parse a set of examples and report if parser returned an error.

 A fine collection of RAML files can be composed each containing one/few RAML features to test those in isolation.